vamsikrishnachippagiri45/Vamsi_Krishna_VSD_RISCV_SOC_Tapeout_program/docs/week2/part1/readme.md

 Enables Full Flow Practice: The small size allows us to take the entire design from high-level modeling (Functional Modelling) through detailed RTL, synthesis, and physical layout in a reasonable timeframe.
 This provides a complete, hands-on view of the RTL-to-GDSII process.

+## Functional Modelling
+Functional Modelling (TLM) is the crucial initial verification step in SoC design.
+Its key roles are:

+RTL Prerequisite: It provides the final confirmation that the design concept is sound before committing to the detailed hardware implementation in RTL.

+Enabling Co-Design: Its speed allows Hardware and Software teams to work in parallel (co-design), significantly accelerating the product's time-to-market.

+High-Speed Verification: Uses abstraction (TLM) to model data flow, allowing verification runs to be thousands of times faster than detailed RTL simulations.

+Preventing Costly Errors: This is the cheapest and fastest stage to fix major architectural flaws.
+It mitigates the risk of a multi-million dollar, time-consuming chip re-spin later in the process.